Troubleshooting guide

 - Tap Private DNS.

-- Alternatively: Restart your device to clear the DNS cache.
+- Restart your device if the issue continues.